michbeck100/pimatic-alarm/README.md

 pimatic-alarm is a [pimatic](https://github.com/pimatic/pimatic) plugin, that creates an alarm system based on the existing sensors and actuators defined in the pimatic installation.

-By default, the alarm system switches on all devices, that extend from SwitchActuator, e.g. lights or smoke alarms.
+The alarm system can switches on all devices, that extend from SwitchActuator, e.g. lights or smoke alarms.
-The alarm is triggered by any of the devices, that extend from PresenceSensor or ContactSensor, e.g. [HomeduinoRFPir](https://github.com/pimatic/pimatic-homeduino#pir-sensor-example) or [HomeduinoRFContactSensor](https://github.com/pimatic/pimatic-homeduino#contact-sensor-example).
+The alarm can triggered by any of the devices, that extend from PresenceSensor or ContactSensor, e.g. [HomeduinoRFPir](https://github.com/pimatic/pimatic-homeduino#pir-sensor-example) or [HomeduinoRFContactSensor](https://github.com/pimatic/pimatic-homeduino#contact-sensor-example).

 #### Installation